2023 Solar Incentives Guide for Dent, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to encourage people to make the switch to renewable energy by providing incentives meant to lower the financial burden of solar panel installation and use.
-You may qualify for several kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the Ohio government and others from the federal government.
-Types of solar incentives might include:
+Solar incentives encourage homeowners to make the switch to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
+Incentives can include things like discounts, cash back or monthly utility bill credits.
+Some incentives are provided by the federal government, while others are offered by the state of Ohio or by your utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are typically handled by your state government.
-Once your solar system meets the qualification threshold (typically a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
-The money you make from the sale is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are normally handled at the state level.
+Once your solar system meets a predetermined threshold (usually a small amount of energy production), you are eligible to receive SRECs that you can then sell to your utility company or other buyers.
+The money you receive from the sale is usually considered part of your taxable income.

 - Net Metering: You may be able to sign a net metering contract with your Dent utility company.
 This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
 Your utility company will then deduct this value from your utility bill each month.